MaterializeInc/ephemeral-storage-setup-image/README.md

 - **GCP**: Detects Google Cloud local SSD devices at the `/dev/disk/by-id/google-local-ssd-*` path
 - **Azure**: Detects Azure ephemeral disks at the `/dev/` path

+##### GCP note
+In GCP the `konnectivity-agent` pods are needed to retrieve any pod logs.
+If those run only on nodes with this taint and they do not tolerate it, all pod logs will be inaccessible until the taint is removed.
+In the case of failure of the ephemeral disk setup pods, it may be difficult to debug them, as their logs will be inaccessible.

+Configuring the `konnectivity-agent` pods to either tolerate the `disk-unconfigured` taint, or to run on nodes without that taint will allow logs to be accessible as normal.
+A separate pool of nodes for system daemons without ephemeral disks should work fine.

+##### Azure note
+Azure AKS nodes do not support removing taints.
+The issue for fixing this was closed (https://github.com/Azure/AKS/issues/2934), so it is unlikely Microsoft will support this any time soon.
+As such, you should not pass the `--remove-taint` argument to the ephemeral disk setup pods, and should not configure your nodes to start with the `disk-unconfigured` taint.
+During the time between the node launching and the ephemeral volumes being configured, workloads that rely on those volumes may fail.
+This is a sad state of affairs for Azure Kubernetes, and we recommend that you contact your Azure support representative to encourage them to fix this.

+There is a work around possible by using an admission controller to apply the taint when the node is created, rather than configuring it using AKS.
+This is unfortunately out of the scope of this tool for now.

 ## Usage

 ### LVM